Christopher van Huizen

-Christopher James van Huizen (born 28 November 1992) is a Singaporean professional footballer who plays as a full-back for Singapore Premier League club Lion City Sailors and the Singapore national team.
+Christopher James van Huizen (born 28 November 1992) is a Singaporean professional footballer who plays as a full-back for Singapore Premier League club FC Jurong and the Singapore national team.

 Club career

 Youth career

 Van Huizen went for trials with Geylang United when he was young and duly impressed the coaches at Geylang was rewarded with a place at the Geylang under-16 squad.
 In 2010, he joined rivals Tampines Rovers' Prime League squad when he turned 17 but saw his opportunity derailed by National Service in 2011.
 Van Huizen rejected the chance to play for the SAFSA team during his 2 years of service and almost gave up on continuing professional football.

 A second chance came calling for Van Huizen when he entered the professional football scene in Singapore through his involvement in a MediaCorp Channel 5 TV series, First XI.

 Tampines Rovers

 Following his performance in the reality TV series and the completion of his national service, Tampines Rovers head coach Rafi Ali offered Van Huizen a two-year contract to play for both the Prime League squad and the senior squad that competes in the 2013 S.League.

 Van Huizen scored his first professional career goal during the 2014 Singapore League Cup match against Police SA where he scored and assisted a goal in a 9–0 thrashing win on 19 July 2014.
 He also scored his first league goal in a 2–0 win over Woodlands Wellington on 31 July.